-The gallery was launched to coincide with the fifth anniversary of the bombing of al-Mutanabbi Street on 5th March 2012, for which commemorative readings and events were held by project partners around the world.
-The artists' books detailed in the following gallery pages are being added as completed works are received.
+This online artists' books gallery was launched to coincide with the fifth anniversary of the bombing of al-Mutanabbi Street on 5th March 2012, for which commemorative readings and events were held by project partners around the world.
+The artists' books detailed in the following gallery pages were added as completed works were received.

-Exhibition venues since the launch of the tour in 2013 have included:
+Exhibitions since the launch of the tour include: